Slea Head Drive

 Slea Head Drive is one of Ireland's best coastal routes

-Slea Head Drive is a very scenic loop route, beginning and ending in Dingle, at the westernmost part of the Dingle Peninsula, in southwest County Kerry, Ireland.
-It shows a large number of attractions and stunning views on the western end of the peninsula.
+Slea Head Drive is a very scenic loop route, beginning and ending in Dingle, Ireland.
+It showcases a large number of attractions and stunning views on the western end of the peninsula.
 It's one of the best coastal drives in the world.

 How long is Slea Head Drive?